Scanning Electron Microscopy

 Tensile Strength Testing (BS EN ISO 13934-1:2013)

 The tensile strength of materials is one of the most important physical properties.
-The tensile strength contributes to its quality as well as its life,
+This contributes to its quality as well as its life span.

 The results are alongside each of the SEM pictures and clearly demonstrate no appreciable loss of strength caused by the Regenex process.

-Tensile strength measurements are measured to assess the load in kg a material can take before failure, a substantial difference between the treated and untreated samples would indicate damage to the material had occurred during treatment.
+Tensile strength measurements assess the load in kg a material can take before failure.
+A substantial difference between the treated and untreated samples would indicate damage to the material had occurred during treatment.

 Each sample is measured in a different light source (D65/10, A.10, msTL84) and compared with the untreated piece.